GPamplona/PackageSorting/README.md

 # PackageSorting
-Function to sort packages based on size and mass</br>
+A Python function to sort packages based on size and mass</br>

 The packages are sorted using using the following criteria:</br>